-We are delighted to welcome circular economy consultant Thijs Maartens to our team.
-Thijs will work as a senior consultant within the Environment, Health and Safety area of expertise at Philips Innovation Services – and he shares our passion to create a better world for current and future generations.
-In this interview, Thijs tells us more about this passion and outlines his aims working for Philips Innovation Services.
+We are delighted to welcome circular economy consultants Thijs Maartens and Juan Bakker to our team.
+They will work as consultants within the Environment, Health and Safety area of expertise at Philips Innovation Services – and share our passion to create a better world for current and future generations.
+In this interview, Thijs & Juan tell us more about their passion aims working for Philips Innovation Services.

 What inspired you to choose a career in circular economy?

 Thijs – The combination of being able to do good and do well at the same time.
 I come from a family of healthcare professionals.
 Doing good and taking care of ourselves and the people around us is in our genes.
 Unlike my father and two of my three sisters, I did not study medicine.
 However, I do share with them a passion for improving the lives of others.
 I deliberately chose to combine a background in business with an integrated view on sustainability.
 Because I believe the most effective and efficient way to create a better world for current and future generations is through business.

 Juan – As a biologist, and growing up in developing countries, the effects of traditional production and consumption on societies as well as natural systems has been painfully clear to me.
 I firmly believe however, that rethinking the way we produce and use products and services can lead to profits on all fronts, including business.
 Rather than just focusing on what’s wrong in traditional systems, I prefer to take opportunities to change for the better.
 Circular economy is an appealing field to be active in, especially because it focuses on opportunities.

 Where have you worked prior to joining Philips Innovation Services?